gradle/gradle/subprojects/docs/src/docs/release/notes.md

  values has to be deferred under certain conditions to properly capture end user input.
 A typical use case is the mapping of extension properties to custom task properties as part of a plugin implementation.
 In the past, many plugin developers were forced to solve evaluation order problems by using the concept of convention mapping, an internal API in Gradle subject to change.

-This release of Gradle introduces a public API for representing lazily evaluated properties.
-The type is called [`Provider`](javadoc/org/gradle/api/provider/Provider.html).
-An instance of this type can be created through methods on `Project` e.g. [`Project.provider(Callable)`](javadoc/org/gradle/api/Project.html#provider-java.util.concurrent.Callable-).
+This release of Gradle introduces a mutable type to the public API representing a property with state.
+The relevant interface is called [`PropertyState`](javadoc/org/gradle/api/provider/PropertyState.html).
+An instance of this type can be created through the method [`Project.property(Class)`](javadoc/org/gradle/api/Project.html#property-java.lang.Class-).

-The following example demonstrates how to use the provider concept to map an extension property to a custom task property without running into issues with evaluation ordering:
+The following example demonstrates how to use the property state API to map an extension property to a custom task property without running into evaluation ordering issues:

     apply plugin: GreetingPlugin